-There are seven logical errors that appear commonly in the essay questions.
-When writing your essay argument you should explicitly identify the logical flaw.
-These flaws also tend to occur in the critical reasoning section of the Verbal GMAT, so your preparation here will benefit you when taking the Verbal section.
+There are twelve logical errors that appear commonly in the AWA questions.
+When writing your essay, you should explicitly identify the logical flaw.
+These flaws also appear in the critical reasoning section of the Verbal GMAT, so your preparation here will benefit you when taking that section.

 1. Circular Reasoning

 Here, an unsubstantiated assertion is used to justify another unsubstantiated assertion, which is used to justify the first statement.
 For instance, Joe and Fred show up at an exclusive club.
 When asked if they are members, Joe says “I’ll vouch for Fred.”
 When Joe is asked for evidence that he’s a member, Fred says, “I’ll vouch for him.”

 The Fallacy of the Biased Sample is committed whenever the data for a statistical inference is drawn from a sample that is not representative of the population under consideration.
 The data used to make a generalization are drawn from a group that does not represent the whole.